krobelus/rate-experiments/README.md

-We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not need the workaround of skipping unit deletions.
+We encourage SAT solver developers to to apply our patch to their `MiniSat`-based solvers in order to create proofs that are correct under either flavor and do not need the workaround of skipping reason deletions.

 9. Future Work
 ==============

-While our checker for specified DRAT is not really any more useful than one for operational DRAT in terms of checking SAT solvers' unsatisfiability results, it might be useful for checking inprocessing steps with unit deletions [@rebola2018two].
-Additionally it can be extended to support new proof formats.
+While our checker for specified DRAT is not really any more useful than one for operational DRAT in terms of checking SAT solvers' unsatisfiability results, it might be useful for checking inprocessing steps with reason deletions Additionally it can be extended to support new proof formats.

 Current DRAT checkers keep the entire input proof and the resulting LRAT certificate in memory.
 If the available memory is at premium, some changes